jayllo-c/tp/docs/DeveloperGuide.md

 ##### Updating Filtered Person List

-After deleting all persons currently displayed in the `PersonListPanel`, the `filteredPersons` list in the `Model` component is updated to show all remaining persons in the address book.
+After deleting all persons currently displayed in the `PersonListPanel`, the `filteredPersons` list in the `Model` component is updated to show all remaining persons in the persons list.

 The following activity diagram illustrates the workflow of the execution of the `deleteShown` command: